 How We Test

-All of the testing for ease of use is conducted while using the VPN in everyday contexts.
+All of the testing for user experience is conducted while using the VPN in everyday contexts.
 Given the nature of the metric, we do not perform a specific test to measure its performance.

 During our 40+ hours of initial testing, we document various intangibles that affect the overall user experience, including how the VPN feels to use, how easy it is to navigate, server sorting options, and the clarity of labels.